September 15, 2025

 Payments and transfers: instant and programmable operations, integrated into the user experience.

-Credit or debit cards: issuance of physical or virtual cards, customized and under the control of the end customer.
+Credit or debit cards: issuance of physical or virtual cards, customized and with control from the end customer.

-Credit and loan solutions: from credit lines for customers to product financing, via regulated partners.
+Credit and loan solutions: from lines of credit for clients to product financing, via regulated partners.

-This entire ecosystem operates through authorized partners, ensuring that each operation complies with Bacen, CVM, CONAR, Law 14.478/2022 and other applicable regulations.
-It is essential to emphasize that the company adopting BaaS does not act as a financial institution or offers currency exchange or payment services directly, but rather exposes its clients to products and solutions from regulated partners, maintaining legal, operational, and regulatory security.
+This entire ecosystem operates through authorized partners, ensuring that each operation is compliant with Bacen, CVM, CONAR, Law 14.478/2022, and other applicable regulations.
+It is essential to highlight that the company adopting BaaS does not act as a financial institution or offers currency exchange or payment services directly, but rather exposes its clients to products and solutions from regulated partners, maintaining legal, operational, and regulatory security.

 Important: informational content.
 Does not constitute an offer of securities, currency exchange, or payment services.
 Past performance does not guarantee future results.
-Azify operates directly or through duly authorized partners, in accordance with the scope.
-Evaluate risks, accounting and tax impacts with your advisors.
+Azify acts directly or through duly authorized partners, as per the scope.
+Assess risks, accounting, and tax impacts with your advisors.

 How does BaaS differ from traditional banking models?

 The main difference lies in the speed and flexibility.
-While building a bank from scratch requires years of investment and complex regulatory processes, BaaS allows for:
+While creating a bank from scratch requires years of investment and complex regulatory processes, BaaS allows:

-Additionally, BaaS offers complete observability of operations, allowing for transaction monitoring, auditing, and compliance reporting.
+Furthermore, BaaS provides full observability of operations, allowing transaction monitoring, auditing, and compliance reporting.

 Approved and documented APIs